The legal details

 Regardless of who your new employer is following transfer, you can expect:

-- Joint working - Your new employer is committed to the principles of effective joint working as set out in the NHS Constitution and handbook.
+- Joint working - Your new employer is committed to the principles of effective joint working as set out in the NHS Constitution.
 This means that your employer should talk to you, your trade union, where applicable, your professional representative body and other stakeholders, as appropriate, about decisions that affect you and the services you provide.

 - Your right of access to trade unions - If you are a member of a trade union you have a right to access and make use of the services offered by your union, such as advice (including legal advice), support and assistance, at an appropriate time, regardless of whether your trade union is recognised by your employer.